pleets/devbox-station/README.md

 # PHP Web Dockerfiles

-This project allows you to execute a PHP web based environment to execute your personal or business projects.
+This project allows you to run a PHP web environment to run your web projects by avoiding installing any software package on your machine other than docker and docker-compose.

 ## 1. Requirements

 You need the following software to run this project.

-- Docker
+- Docker v23+
-- Docker compose
+- Docker compose v1.29+

+We don't ensure compatibility for docker / docker-compose versions lower than the above.
+However, it's probable that this project runs on lower versions.
+We have not tested it yet, but you could do it.

 ## :gear: 2.
 Configuration